Emergency department banner

 Should I attend A&E?

+A&E is for serious injuries and life-threatening emergencies.
 It's important that you don't delay seeking treatment when you need it.
 With access to the very latest therapies and treatments, and some of Britain's leading specialists, we are ready to care for you and your loved ones.

 Where to find us